Skip to content

 Root Cause

 Zoning reform, public construction, modular building, permitting acceleration.
 Medium-long timeframe (2–10 years).
-High scalability with compound effects.
+High scalability.

 Demand-Side Complement